raflizocky/raflizocky/README.md

 **`(Frontend Web Developer/Mobile Developer/UI-UX Design)`**

-I have an interest in programming and design.
-I am currently studying in college, and studying both fields.
-Currently, I'm still learning the language and tools I use, so don't think I'm already proficient in those below.
-Stay tuned for more content displayed here.
+I have a passion for programming and design.
+As a college student, I am actively studying and pursuing knowledge in both fields.
+Although I am still in the learning process, I am dedicated to mastering the languages and tools relevant to these areas.
+The content displayed here will reflect my progress and growth as I continue to explore and develop my skills.
+Stay tuned for updates and further advancements in my journey.

 ---